qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 You can merge Virtual raster as input file too, and all of the rasters that it consists of will be processed.

-You can also add your own command line options by opening the :guilabel:`Advanced parameters` menu, but you need to know the GDAL library syntax.
+You can also add your own options by opening the :guilabel:`Advanced parameters` menu, if you know the GDAL library.

 .. image:: img/merge_rasters.png
    :align: center